-Top UK court hearing challenge to Johnson’s Parliament break
+UK Parliament case opens at Supreme Court as Brexit nears

-LONDON (AP) — Britain’s Supreme Court opened proceedings Tuesday to decide whether Prime Minister Boris Johnson broke the law when he suspended Parliament just weeks before the U.K. is due to leave the European Union, in a case that pits the powers of elected lawmakers against those of the executive.
+LONDON (AP) — Britain’s Supreme Court began a hearing Tuesday to decide whether Prime Minister Boris Johnson broke the law when he suspended Parliament just weeks before the U.K. is due to leave the European Union, in a case that pits the powers of elected lawmakers against those of the executive.

 Johnson sent lawmakers home from Sept.
 9 until Oct.
 14, which is barely two weeks before the scheduled Brexit day of Oct.
 31.

-The decision outraged many lawmakers, who say it’s designed to prevent them from challenging his plan to take Britain out of the EU next month, with or without a divorce deal.
+The decision outraged many lawmakers, who say it’s designed to prevent them from challenging Johnson’s plan to take Britain out of the EU next month, with or without a divorce deal.

 The suspension sparked legal challenges, to which lower courts have given contradictory rulings.
-England’s High Court said the suspension was a political rather than legal matter, but Scottish court judges ruled last week that Johnson acted illegally to avoid democratic scrutiny.
+England’s High Court said the suspension was a political rather than legal matter, but Scottish court judges ruled last week that Johnson acted illegally “to avoid democratic scrutiny.”

 The U.K.’s top court is being asked to decide who was right, in a case scheduled to last up to three days.
+It is considering two questions: Is this a matter for the courts; and, if so, did the government break the law?

+David Pannick, attorney for transparency campaigner Gina Miller, said Johnson had improperly suspended the legislature “to silence Parliament … because he sees Parliament as an obstacle to the furtherance of his political aims.”

+Pannick said it was a fundamental constitutional principle that “Parliament is sovereign and the executive is accountable to Parliament.”

+And he called it “remarkable” that the prime minister had not submitted a witness statement to the court outlining his reasons for the suspension.

-Johnson says the suspension is routine, and will allow his government to launch its domestic agenda with a new session of Parliament.
+Johnson has said the suspension is routine, and will allow his government to launch its domestic agenda with a new session of Parliament.

-Government lawyers argue in a written submission that the issue is “intrinsically one of high policy and politics, not law.”
+The court will also hear Tuesday from the government’s lawyers, who have argued in a written submission that the issue is “intrinsically one of high policy and politics, not law.”

 “There are no judicial or manageable standards by reference to which the courts could assess the lawfulness of ministerial decisions,” they argue.